Skip to main content

 strpbrk

-in a string.
+Returns a character pointer to the first occurrence of characters in a string.
 It will return the pointer of which ever character comes first.

 CharPointer = strpbrk(string, "chars")